Common Breastfeeding Misconceptions

 Misconception 1.
 Breastfed babies feed a lot because they aren’t getting enough milk.

 Fact: Breastfed babies feed a lot because breast milk is so easy to digest, thus they get hungrier sooner as compared to formula-fed babies.
+How much milk do breastfed babies need?
 Newborns must be fed every two to three hours.

 Misconception 2.
 Breastfeeding makes your breasts saggy and it reduces their sensitivity.

-Fact: This is pretty much an old wives’ tale as experts believe it’s pregnancy that somewhat alter the look and feel of your breasts.
+Fact: This is pretty much an old wives’ tale.
+Experts believe that it’s the pregnancy that somewhat alters the look and feels of your breasts.
 It is said that breastfeeding does not cause any changes beyond that.
-The changes in the breast size and shape is affected not by nursing but mostly by age, effects of gravity, and weight gain.
-Instead of thinking too much about this myth, why don’t you focus one great thing that breastfeeding does to your breasts?
-It reduces the risk of having a breast cancer later in life!
+The changes in the breast size and shape are affected not by nursing but mostly by age, effects of gravity, and weight gain.
+Instead of thinking too much about this myth, why don’t you focus on one great thing that breastfeeding does to your breasts?
+It reduces the risk of having breast cancer later in life!

 Misconception 3.
 Small breasts do not produce as much milk as large ones.

 Fact: Hogwash!
-Your whole body acts as the “store room” for your milk and not your breasts alone.
+Your whole body acts as the “storeroom” for your milk and not your breasts alone.
 Breast size has nothing to do with the amount of milk they produce.
 Take me as an example.
-My bra size is only 32A but I am able to produce ample supply for my little one two years (turning three) in a row.
+My bra size is 32A but I can produce ample supply for my little one.
+She’s five years old now and still nurses.

 Misconception 5: You shouldn’t nurse if you have a blocked duct or breast infection.